Which Dog Breeds Are Covered by Homeowners Insurance?

 - State Farm

-Just because an insurance company might not have an outright ban on any particular breed, it doesn't necessarily mean they couldn't either deny coverage for a dog-related claim or deny coverage to you, period.
+Just because an insurance company might not have an outright ban on any particular breed doesn't necessarily mean they couldn't deny coverage for a dog-related claim or you, period.

 All flexibility means is that they are willing to judge each dog on a case-by-case basis.